AGFeldman/house_graph/README.md

-This software scrapes publicly availible data from http://donut.caltech.edu/directory about the membership of Caltech undergraduates in the eight different houses.
+This software scrapes data from http://donut.caltech.edu/directory about the membership of Caltech undergraduates in the eight different houses.
+This data is only accessible through the Caltech network.

 Usage: python graph.py will prompt the user to enter a description of the group of undergraduates to consider, the file name to output, and whether to show undergraduates who are members of just one house.